GridlockNetwork/gridlock-cli/README.md

    [Link to partnerGuardians.js](https://github.com/GridlockNetwork/gridlock-server-nodejs/blob/56314686564358e3c5d8f77590842d9f930bf8d1/src/store/constants/partnerGuardians.js#L115)

-   Just add the nodeId and public Key there.
+   Just add the nodeId and public Key there for both partner guardians.
 Leave the other properties of the objects untouched.

 3. **Create a folder on your local machine and clone the gridlock-pg-sdk repository:**